ochnios/switch-ai/.ai/ui/apikey-view-implementation-plan.md

 ## 2. View Routing

-The view will be available as a modal component, likely triggered from the "Settings" link in the application navigation.
+The view will be available as a modal component, triggered from the "Settings" button located at the top of the sidebar.
 The URL path `/app/settings` can be used for deep linking, which automatically opens the modal.
 The modal component will be rendered on top of the currently active view (e.g., the chat view).

 ## 3. Component Structure